MarinaDataAnalyst/LinkedIn_Content_and_Engagement_Strategy_Analysis/README.md

 *	Lay the groundwork for long-term content tracking and performance analysis

 **Roles:**
-- my role is a leader, communication with the client, data scraper and analyst
+- my role is a project lead, strategist, researcher, data collector/scraper and analyst, project communicator and main content creator.
 - the role of the second participant is a data analyst (based on his own motivation)
-- the role of the third participant is a digital marketing specialist
+- the role of the third participant is a digital marketing specialist (based on his own motivation)

 Data was processed from LinkedIn Analytics.
 In general I did 13 projects.
 The final project included 3 parts: main Exploratory and giving insights and summary project with visualisation in Tableau and presentation of thoughts in PowerPoint, then A/B tests and SQL query tasks.